At Haniya Spring, you can find two pools from the Byzantine period and a nymphaeum from the Roman period.

 There is free parking near the entrance.
-If there are available parking spots along the main road, you can park there.
-You can turn north to the dirt road parking lot at the roundabout if there are no places along the lane.
+You can park along the main road if there are available parking spots.
+Otherwise, you can turn north and the roundabout to the dirt road parking lot.

-The dirt road parking is situated under the pools, but the entrance is located about 100 meters to the east.
+The dirt road parking is beneath the pools, but the entrance is located about 100 meters to the east.
 Thus if you find parking along the road to the east of the roundabout, park there.

 And here is a map of this area:

 Note: you can click on the image of the map to enlarge it.

 Sunday – Thursday and Saturday: 8:00 – 17:00 (16:00 in winter).

 Note: since the pandemic, Israel Nature and Parks Authority has started to limit the number of people in each park.
 Thus, reservations are recommended through the official site (you can find the link below).